Jadamso/Rbooks/docs/02-BasicStats.md

 * A *probability* for each particular set of outcomes, which is the proportion that those outcomes occur in the long run.

 There are many [probability distributions](https://en.wikipedia.org/wiki/List_of_probability_distributions), and the most common ones are [easily accessible](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/Distributions.html).
-But there are only two basic types of sample spaces: discrete and continuous, which lead to two types of random variables.
+But there are only two basic types of sample spaces: discrete (encompassing cardinal-discrete, factor-ordered, and factor-unordered data) and continuous, which lead to two types of random variables.

 ## Discrete